As Busy Year Ends, We Look Forward to Continued Exam and OLA Improvements

 In this edition of The Beam, Brent Wagner discusses directives from the ABR virtual fall board meetings that include refining the remote exam platform, working with established stakeholder advisory committees for all disciplines, and establishing a diversity, equity, and inclusion (DEI) committee.
-President Vince Mathews explains the American Board of Medical Specialties (ABMS) future standards for “Continuing Certification” and how the ABR has already implemented most of the updated requirements, including through its Online Longitudinal Assessment (OLA) program.
+President Vince Mathews explains the American Board of Medical Specialties (ABMS) future standards for “Continuing Certification” and how the ABR has already implemented most of the updated requirements, including its Online Longitudinal Assessment (OLA) program.
 From the Board of Governors, John Kaufman, ABR secretary-treasurer, and David Laszakovits, Director of Communications, highlight the financial transparency of the ABR and its participation in the GuideStar program.

 In the discipline sections, Reed Dunnick, Associate Executive Director for Diagnostic Radiology (DR), and Jim Spies, Associate Executive Director of Interventional Radiology (IR), describe OLA enhancements and improvements in practice profile flexibility for DR and IR diplomates to allow personalized refinements in the critical practice areas from which OLA questions will be presented, beginning in 2022.
 Don Flemming, Chair, ABR Board of Trustees, and Trustee Desiree Morgan announce the availability of new Qualifying (Core) Exam study resources on the ABR website to help improve understanding of the exam’s scope.
 Medical Physics Trustee Kalpana Kanal reflects on two years of OLA diplomate participation, and the process of data collection, review, and analysis for improvement of the medical physics OLA program in preparation for the coming year.
 Radiation Oncology Trustee Brian Davis, Associate Executive Director for Radiation Oncology Paul Wallner, and Director of Exam Services Anthony Gerdeman describe coming improvements in exam preparation resources that will allow examinees to attain a level of comfort with relevant question types and the navigation of exam controls in a realistic pre-test environment.